r-fairhurst/MeetnSleep/README.md

 You can replace venv with any name you want to give the virtual environment.

-Then run the commands above to install all the required packages.

-## Running The Program
+## Run Minute-Meet

-To run the program, you will need to run the following command in the terminal.
+To run the program, enter the following command in the terminal:

 ```bash
 python frontend/djangoProject/manage.py runserver